 Wood ash can be great for hostas growing in very acidic soil, as it increases the pH balance.
-Other benefits are added nutrients such as calcium, potassium, and magnesium.
-However, wood ashes should be used only in moderation and aren’t the best suited for pest control on hostas.
+It adds other benefits, nutrients such as calcium, potassium, and magnesium.
+However, use wood ashes only in moderation and aren’t the best suited control for pests on hostas.

-Let’s take a look into the components of wood ash, what it adds to hosta soil, and if wood ash is good for hostas.
+Let’s look into the components of wood ash, what it adds to hosta soil, and if wood ash is good for hostas.

 Is Wood Ash Good for Hostas?